 This means latency will be minimal, regardless of using a native or mobile-friendly app.
 Businesses will be able to run hundreds, if not thousands, of mobile apps and IoT sensors at a time to send data back and forth to other users, the SCM, and other core systems your business uses.

-But 5G won’t be ready for businesses for a few more years, so we don’t recommend waiting to implement an SCM system until it is here.
-Take the information we covered here, decide on your business’ mobile needs, and then give our software advisors a call to help narrow down the search: (844) 680-2046.
+But 5G won’t be ready for businesses for a few more years, so we don’t recommend waiting to implement SCM software until it is here.
+Take the information we covered here, decide on your business’ mobile needs, and then fill out this form or give our software advisors a call to help narrow down the search: (844) 680-2046.